ansible-collections/microsoft.iis/docs/docsite/rst/guide_migration.rst

 Module ``win_iis_virtualdirectory``
 -----------------------------------

-Migrated to :ref:`microsoft.iis.virtual_directory <ansible_collections.microsoft.iis.virtual_directory_module>`.
+Migrated to :ansplugin:`microsoft.iis.virtual_directory#module`.

 The new ``microsoft.iis.virtual_directory`` module is largely unchanged from the old module, with the exception of the return values being removed.
-The new :ref:`microsoft.iis.virtual_directory_info <ansible_collections.microsoft.iis.virtual_directory_info_module>` module can be used to retrieve information about virtual directories instead.
+The new :ansplugin:`microsoft.iis.virtual_directory_info#module` module can be used to retrieve information about virtual directories instead.

 .. _ansible_collections.microsoft.iis.docsite.guide_migration.migrated_modules.win_iis_webapppool:

 Module ``win_iis_webapppool``
 -----------------------------

-Migrated to :ref:`microsoft.iis.web_app_pool <ansible_collections.microsoft.iis.web_app_pool_module>`.
+Migrated to :ansplugin:`microsoft.iis.web_app_pool#module`.

 The new ``microsoft.iis.web_app_pool`` module is largely unchanged from the old module, with the exception of the return values being removed.
-The new :ref:`microsoft.iis.web_app_pool_info <ansible_collections.microsoft.iis.web_app_pool_info_module>` module can be used to retrieve information about web app pools instead.
+The new :ansplugin:`microsoft.iis.web_app_pool_info#module` module can be used to retrieve information about web app pools instead.

 .. _ansible_collections.microsoft.iis.docsite.guide_migration.migrated_modules.win_iis_webapplication:

 Module ``win_iis_webapplication``
 ---------------------------------

-Migrated to :ref:`microsoft.iis.website <ansible_collections.microsoft.iis.web_application_module>`.
+Migrated to :ansplugin:`microsoft.iis.web_application#module`.

 The new ``microsoft.iis.web_application`` module is largely unchanged from the old module, with the exception of the return values being removed.
-The new :ref:`microsoft.iis.web_application_info <ansible_collections.microsoft.iis.web_application_info_module>` module can be used to retrieve information about web applications instead.
+The new :ansplugin:`microsoft.iis.web_application_info#module` module can be used to retrieve information about web applications instead.